ulule/geoipfix/README.rst

 Configuration should be stored in a readable file and in JSON format.

+A complete example of the configuration file with RPC+HTTP would be:

 ``config.json``

 .. code-block:: json

     {
         "server": {
+            "rpc": {
+                "port": 33001,
+            },
             "http": {
                 "port": 3001,
                 "cors": {